sunnysideup/silverstripe-modulechecks/README.md

 Install like any
 other Silverstripe Module module.

+You will need to configure the following values in config.yml for the UpdateModules task to run:

+  git_user_name - your git user name
+  github_account_base_url - the base url

+  absolute_temp_folder - temporary folder for modules to be cloned into - must be writeable by www-data
+  path_to_private_key: path to id_rsa file, for example, /var/www/.ssh/id_rsa

+/var/www/.ssh/known_hosts file also needs to be created.

 To use the module, set the configs in the task and then browse to /dev/tasks/ModuleChecks to run ...

 ## Developers ##